-Blondi Was A Nazi Propaganda Tool – She Helped The Führer Pass Himself Off As An Animal Lover (Which It Seems Like He Actually Was)
+Blondi Was A Propaganda Tool – She Helped The Führer Pass Himself Off As An Animal Lover (Which It Seems Like He Actually Was)

-Hitler was gifted a German Shepherd pup in 1941 by Head of the Nazi Party Chancellery Martin Borrman.
+Hitler was gifted a German Shepherd pup in 1941 by the head of the party Chancellery Martin Bormann.
 That pup was the dog who became Hitler's beloved Blondi.
 However, Blondi wasn't Hitler's first or only canine companion.
-In fact, Nazi propaganda photos from the 1940s show Hitler happily hanging out with a whole host of best furry friends.
+In fact, Third Reich propaganda photos from the 1940s show Hitler happily hanging out with a whole host of best furry friends.
 And, while it does seem the Führer had genuine affection for the pooches, he also used them to more sinister ends - namely, to circulate as propaganda that showcased his softer side.

 Blondi Moved Into The Führerbunker With Hitler In 1945, And Eva Braun Wasn't Happy About It

-On January 16, 1945, Adolf Hitler, Eva Braun, their dogs, and some German officials and staff moved into the Führerbunker, a bunker beneath the Reich Chancellery building in Berlin.
+On January 16, 1945, Hitler, Eva Braun, their dogs, and some German officials and staff moved into the Führerbunker, a bunker beneath the Reich Chancellery building in Berlin.
 At first, Hitler utilized undamaged portions of the Reich Chancellery building to hold meetings in, but, in time, he began to emerge aboveground less and less.
 As the air raids over Berlin began inflicting increasing damage on the city - and Hitler's end loomed ever closer - the few times he did come up onto the Chancellery gardens were reserved for playing with Blondi.

 Blondi didn't just get to exist in the bunker, either.
 She was given all sorts of special privileges that others were denied, including sleeping in the Führer's bed at night.
 And, apparently, the other woman in Hitler's life, Eva Braun, wasn't Blondi's biggest fan.
 Hitler's personal secretary even recalls Braun covertly kicking Blondi under the table to get out her frustrations about the dog's special place in Hitler's heart.

-After learning about Benito Mussolini's violent capture and death at the hands of Italian partisans in Milan, Italy, and with Allied forces getting ever closer to taking Berlin, Hitler knew the end was near.
-He committed suicide with cyanide capsules on April 30, 1945.
-The day before, however, he became worried about the efficacy of the capsules he had on hand, so he did the unthinkable – he had them tested on Blondi to see if they worked.
+After learning about Benito Mussolini's capture and demise at the hands of Italian partisans in Milan, Italy, and with Allied forces getting ever closer to taking Berlin, Hitler knew the end was near.
+He ended his life on April 30, 1945.
+The day before, however, he became worried about the efficacy of the cyanide capsules he had on hand, so he did the unthinkable: he had them tested on Blondi to see if they worked.
 And they did.